VideotronicMaker/google-tts-and-lm-studio-local-server/README.md

 # Basic Instructions

-The "main file" is the kitt_g_voice.py
+The main file is the "kitt_g_voice.py"

 The "run_script.bat" file is for quickly running the application in your terminal without having to type all of the cmds over and over each time you run the file.